Marina Karella "Liquid Gold," 1992

 A Decade of Voices and Visions

 This exhibition celebrates the first ten years of ARTFLYER by focusing on the people who helped shape it.
-It takes place in the former home of thinker Zissimos Lorenzatos, a domestic setting that creates a familiar and welcoming atmosphere.
-Here, artworks and personal objects are shown in a space long connected to ideas, culture, and exchange.
+It takes place in the former home of the thinker Zissimos Lorenzatos, a domestic setting long associated with ideas, culture, and exchange.

-The exhibition highlights individual creative journeys and reflects ARTFLYER’s spirit, an independent arts initiative built on curiosity, dialogue, and support for both new and established voices.
+The exhibition not only highlights individual creative journeys but also reveals the unexpected intersections between them, moments when paths cross and practices resonate.
+Together, these connections form a web of relationships that embodies ARTFLYER’s spirit: an independent arts initiative built on curiosity, dialogue, and support for both emerging and established voices.

-In the garden, white columns display quotes from interviews published during ARTFLYER’s first decade.
-Surrounded by trees and natural light, they create a contemplative path where visitors can learn more about the voices that shaped this story.
+In the garden, white columns rise like totems, each displaying quotes from interviews published during ARTFLYER’s first decade.
+Surrounded by trees and natural light, these columnar forms create a contemplative path that invites visitors to discover more about the works and the people behind them.

 Bethan Laura Wood "Hot Desk," 2020